 What Reptile Has the Deadliest Venom?

-The inland taipan, nicknamed the 'fierce snake', packs the deadliest venom of any reptile.
-Its potent venom can kill a human being in under an hour, making it a fascinating yet intimidating creature.
-I'm left in awe of its incredible potency.
+The inland taipan, nicknamed the ‘fierce snake’, has the deadliest venom of any reptile.
+Its potent venom acts rapidly on the nervous system and blood clotting cascade, making it a fascinating yet intimidating creature.
+I’m left in awe of its incredible potency.
+You can learn more about the science behind reptile venom in our article on Venomous Reptiles: An Evolutionary Arms Race.

-Did you know that most mongoose species have a natural resistance to snake venom?
-Some birds, like hawks, eagles, and owls, also prey on venomous snakes.
-Even pigs have been known to attack them.
-What makes these predators so effective is their unique adaptations.
+Did you know that some mongoose species have a natural resistance to snake venom?
+Birds of prey, including hawks, eagles, and owls, also prey on venomous snakes.
+What makes these predators effective is their combination of speed, tactics, and in the case of mongooses, specialized acetylcholine receptors that resist neurotoxic venom.

 What Is the Most Powerful Reptile in the World?